-An active, curious cat, the Bombay loves watching the world around him and can be so affectionate that he demands time with his guardian.
+An active, curious cat, the Bombay loves watching the world around her and can be so affectionate that she demands time with her parent.

 Bombay At a glance